aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/filter-data/_index.md

   - project management Java API
 schemas:
 - type: TechArticle
-  headline: How to Filter MPP Files Using Aspose.Tasks for Java
+  headline: Programmatically Filter MPP Files with Aspose.Tasks for Java
   description: Learn how to filter MPP files using Aspose.Tasks for Java, customize
     filter criteria, and filter tasks by date to streamline project management.
   dateModified: '2026-06-05'